 This is the MOST important part if your looking to game for a more than 12 months.
 It used to be the case that laptop graphics cards were always significantly under powered when compared to their desktop counter parts.
 Whereas now with the new 10 Series GTX graphics cards you will get almost the same performance as you would from a desktop!
 In most cases, when selecting a laptop you won’t have to do too much research as you will generally only have a choice of a few different models.
 Generally speaking your graphics card should complement your use case, for example if your a traveller then battery use and overall portability might be high on your list meaning notebook with a GTX 1060 or 1050Ti would suit you well.
 The counter to that is those cards don’t supply as much graphical power as the heavier and more power hungry GTX 1070 and 1080 graphics cards.

 I will keep this part short.
 Look for as much memory as you can afford and make sure its high-quality laptop memory.
 We here use Corsair Vengence memory.

 Usually when I speak to gamers they don’t care too much about battery life.
 The reason for that is they are usually plugged in when they game, but it’s always good to have the option of gaming on the battery for a few hours.
 Battery life is always shorter than “normal” due to the power consumption of your graphics and processor.
 I personally use a Fangbook from CyberPower and it can last about 3 hours of normal use and just under 2 hours of gaming.

 SSD Hard drive for gaming

 I always recommend getting yourself a good SSD for your operating system and the games you play a lot.
 SSD will not affect your graphics or in-game experience but it will decrease load times and laptop bootup times.
-It's also great for those of us that use our laptops for work.
+It’s also great for those of us that use ours for work.